clab/dynet/README.md

 sgd.update(1.0);
 ```

-Note that this very simple example that doesn't cover things like reading/writing models, recurrent/LSTM networks, or adding biases to functions.
+Note that this very simple example that doesn't cover things like memory initialization, reading/writing models, recurrent/LSTM networks, or adding biases to functions.
 The best way to get an idea of how to use cnn for real is to look in the `example` directory, particularly starting with the simplest `xor` example.